 When arriving at camp, please park in the Conestoga parking lot near Rohrabacher Lodge.
 Leave your gear in your car and check in at the Handicraft Pavilion located behind Rohrabacher Lodge.
 After you have checked in and done your swim test, you will drive to Camp Buck Run.
+Once there, you will receive a parking pass for the length of time you are staying which will determine where you are to be parked.
+As always it is 1 vehicle per unit to be on the ridge.
 (You may go as a pack and do a Pre-Swim Test before camp.
 See the "Pre-Camp Swim Check Form")